OpenDSA/OpenDSA/RST/en/Glossary.rst

       A list-like structure in which elements may be inserted or removed from only one end.

+   Strassen's algorithm
+      A recursive algorithm for matrix multiplication.
+      When multiplying two :math:`n \times n` matrices, this algorithm runs faster than the :math:`\Theta(n^3)` time required by the standard matrix multiplication algorithm.
+      Specifically, Strassen's algorithm requires time
+      :math:`Theta(n^{\log_2 7})` time.
+      This is achieved by refactoring the sub-matrix multiplication and addition operations so as to need only 7 sub-matrix multiplications instead of 8, at a cost of additional sub-matrix addition operations.
+      Thus, while the asymptotic cost is lower, the constant factor in the growth rate equation is higher.
+      This makes Strassen's algorithm inefficient in practice unless the arrays being multiplied are rather large.
+      Variations on Strassen's algorithm exist that reduce the number of sub-matrix multiplications even futher at a cost of even more sub-matrix additions.

    strategy
       An approach to accomplish a task, often encapsulated as an algorithm.